 Mutual funds can be structured in several different ways, including open-ended mutual funds vs. closed mutual funds being one particularly important distinction.
 To learn more about the way mutual funds are organized, you’ll want to read How a Mutual Fund Is Structured.
 You may also want to delve into Making Money from Mutual Funds, which explains how investors actually profit (or experience losses) from owning a stake in a mutual fund.

 When you can keep expenses low, and buy quality funds at the same time, your long-term returns are likely to be superior.

-#best vanguard bond funds to buy now#best income funds to invest in#best bond funds to invest in 2018#best municipal bond funds to invest in#unmanaged funds#best bond funds to invest in 2019#best bond fund to invest in 2017#market index#best bond funds to buy now#best bond funds to invest in#best income funds to invest in 2018#best fixed income funds to invest in#best bond funds in 2018#top income funds to invest in 2019#best income funds to invest in#fidelity funds#best bond funds to buy right now#best bond funds to buy in 2018rating
+#best vanguard bond funds to buy now#best income funds to invest in#fund manager#best bond funds to invest in now#top income funds to invest in#best bond funds to buy now#investing money#best bond mutual funds to invest in#best bond fund index funds#best fixed income funds to invest in#best bond funds in 2018#best bond fund to invest in 2017#best municipal bond funds to invest in#best bond funds to invest in 2019#best income funds to invest in 2018#top funds#best bond funds to invest in#best bond funds to invest in 2018rating

 Mutual Funds Are Diversified Investments.
 The nature of mutual funds as pooled investments that are professionally managed means that investors generally can easily accomplish one of the most important standards of smart investing — diversification.
 To diversify means to spread market risk by holding a variety of several different securities, rather than just a few.
 Most mutual funds invest in dozens or hundreds of stocks or bonds within one portfolio.
 Depending upon the type of fund, this accomplishes the fundamentals of diversification with as little as one or two mutual funds.
 However, when building a portfolio of mutual funds, especially as investment assets and objectives grow more complex over time, investors are smart to diversify across several funds in different categories.